marcussacana/StringReloads/Help/Readme.txt

 R: Maybe you need modify the CreateFont function, break the CreateFont Calls and see the right place to change the font encoding
 N: Try enalbed the CreateFont Hook and set the Charset to 0x00 in the SRL.ini

+-What in the hell is the "AutoEngineHook" feature?
+R: Now the SRL can be installed with the string reload feature working just by placing the SRL dll in the directory, don't support any engine but maybe in the future I add support to more games.
+N: To use this feature you can just rename the SRLx32.dll to d3d9.dll, dinput8.dll, or any other supported wrapper, then when the game bootup the SRL will automatically install him-self in the game, If the game crash when you use the SRL as wrapper, try enable the "LoadLibraryFix"

 -About the SRL.ini
 I will explain only what looks needed, run the game with "-help" to se the others value...
 At StringsReloader